leviyanx/Webpage-Monitor/README.md

 }
 ```

-##### monitor-settings.json
+Create a `monitor-settings.json` file in the same directory as the script.
+The file should contain the following (replace the values with your own):

-This file is used to set webpage that you want to monitor.
+- `targetUrl`: the url of the webpage you want to monitor

-Example
+- `intervalToDetect`: the interval to detect the change of the webpage, in `seconds`

 ```json
 {